HandsOnLLM/website/docs/index.md

   <div class="section-content authors-section">
     <div class="authors-text">
       <h2 id="authors">About the Authors</h2>
-      <p>Jay Alammar is Director and Engineering Fellow at Cohere (pioneering provider of
+      <p><b>Jay Alammar</b> is Director and Engineering Fellow at Cohere.
-large language models as an API).
 Through his popular <a href="https://jalammar.github.io/" style="color: blue;">AI blog</a>, Jay has helped millions of researchers and engineers visually understand machine learning tools and concepts from the basic to the cutting-edge
 (Transformers, BERT, GPT-3, Stable Diffusion).
 Jay is also a co-creator of popular machine learning and natural language processing courses on Deeplearning.ai and Udacity.</p>
-      <p>Maarten Grootendorst is a Senior Clinical Data Scientist at IKNL.
-He holds two master's degrees in psychology and one in data science, which he leverages to create visually understandable explanations of complex machine learning concepts in his <a href="https://newsletter.maartengrootendorst.com/" style="color: blue;">AI blog</a>.
+      <p><b>Maarten Grootendorst</b> is a Senior Clinical Data Scientist at IKNL.
+He holds two master's degrees in psychology and one in data science, which he leverages to create visual guides in his <a href="https://newsletter.maartengrootendorst.com/" style="color: blue;">AI blog</a>.
 He is the author and maintainer of open source packages (BERTopic, PolyFuzz, KeyBERT) that have been downloaded millions of times and used by data professionals worldwide.</p>
     </div>
     <div class="authors-images">
       <img src="images/jay.jfif" alt="Jay Alammar" class="author-image">